The Benefits of Car Wrap Advertising

 By the second week of the launch, Dryers had received such an overwhelming response that they added another 11 vehicles to the campaign.
 The “Sweet Fleet” was also driven through grocery store and convenience store parking lots where the drivers would get out of their vehicles and hand out coupons.
 Other successful events included drivers going to baseball games and other venues where the Sweet Fleet cars would be seen by thousands of people at one time.

-JetBlue Airways contracted Autowraps to wrap nine VW Bugs for a four-week program in which drivers drove the cars eight hour a day, six days a week to generate awareness for the airline’s new route from Long Beach to JFK.
-The cars featured the JetBlue logo and colors with information about the new route and were driven through targeted high traffic areas.
+JetBlue Airways contracted Autowraps to wrap nine VW Bugs for a four-week program in which drivers drove the cars eight hours a day, six days a week to generate awareness for the airline’s new route from Long Beach to JFK.
+The cars featured the JetBlue logo and colors with information about the new route and were driven through targeted high-traffic areas.
 The vehicles were driven in groups of two or three to attract even more attention.
 The result was more than 6.75 million impressions in the month-long period.

-While these are examples of large companies, Shifrin says vehicle wrapping is just as effective for smaller businesses that wrap one vehicle and drive it along normal routes as they do every day business.
+While these are examples of large companies, Shifrin says vehicle wrapping is just as effective for smaller businesses that wrap one vehicle and drive it along normal routes as they do everyday business.
 “We are wrapping cars for real estate agents and bars and restaurants and sun tanning places every kind of business you can imagine,” he says.
 “It’s cost-effective and it works well.”

 Indeed, as Shifrin notes, wrapped vehicles are one of the only mediums that people make an effort to view.
-Could vehicle advertisers like Nike, Reebok, Proctor & Gamble, Lycos Sports, Kraft Foods and Coca-Cola be wrong?
+Could vehicle advertisers like Nike, Reebok, Proctor & Gamble, Lycos Sports, Kraft Foods, and Coca-Cola be wrong?